cilium/cilium-etcd-operator/README.md

 cilium-etcd-zm52g4mqfv   1/1     Running   0          28h
 ```

-It will also have created secrets to allow access to the etcd:
+It will also have, if they don't exist, created secrets to allow access to the etcd:

 ```
 kubectl -n kube-system get secret | grep cilium-